-Philip Lancaster is a leading textual and critical scholar specialising in early twentieth century music and poetry, a solo baritone and consort singer, a writer, and a composer.
+Philip Lancaster is a leading textual and critical scholar specialising in early twentieth century music and poetry, a composer, poet, solo baritone and consort singer.
 He is British Academy Postdoctoral Research Fellow at the University of Exeter and a recent Finzi Scholar.
 Please explore this site to find out about the various facets of Philip's work.

 • Talks and recitals in October: London, Malvern & Gloucester